Felixstow Reserve Masterplan and Redevelopment

 Stage 2 - Masterplan

-The Felixstow Reserve Masterplan further develops the ideas and features confirmed in the Concept.
-Based on feedback received from the community during the previous two stages of consultation, the Felixstow Reserve Masterplan has been designed to reflect the aspirations of the community in regards to the redevelopment of Felixstow Reserve.
+The Felixstow Reserve Masterplan further developed the ideas and features confirmed in the Concept.
+Based on feedback received from the community during the previous two stages of consultation, the Felixstow Reserve Masterplan was designed to reflect the aspirations of the community in regards to the redevelopment of Felixstow Reserve.
+A number of key elements which were identified by the community, have been incorporated into the design of Felixstow Reserve, such as a central open space area, natural play areas, fitness equipment, new toilet and picnic facilities, and more tree planting.

 T: 08 8366 4509